Eltaurus-Lt/CourseDump2022/README.md

  <img src="https://github.com/user-attachments/assets/9df74fb2-b7d4-45ca-a809-8e969da2d895">
 </picture></p>

-The scanning will be followed by downloading all associated files (the `.csv` file containing table data of the course alongside the course metadata and media files if you choose to download them).
-The progress is indicated by a yellow bar with the ratio on the right showing the number of downloaded files to the total number of files in the queue.
+The scanning will be followed by downloading all associated files (the ".csv" file containing table data of the course alongside the course metadata and media files if you choose to download them).
+The progress is indicated by a yellow bar with the ratio on the right showing the number of downloaded files to the total number of files in the queue:

 <p><picture>
  <source media="(prefers-color-scheme: dark)" srcset="https://github.com/user-attachments/assets/f8d413fa-411e-4df1-a485-f591d84d05a1">